This is my hands-on review of the WindyNation 100 Watt Polycrystalline Solar Panel.

 Who This Solar Panel Isn’t for

 - You have limited space to mount your solar array.
-This is the biggest 100W solar panel I own.
+It’s not great for small roofs such as those on RVs, vans, and boats.
 If you need something smaller, consider a monocrystalline solar panel.

 - You want a lightweight solar panel.
-This panel weighs 19.6 pounds (8.9kg), which is heavier than many other 100W panels.
-Consider a monocrystalline or flexible solar panel if you need something lighter.
+This panel weighs 15.8 lbs (7.2 kg), which is heavier than many other 100W panels.
+Consider a mono or flexible solar panel if you need something lighter.

 The Bottom Line